rapid7/insightconnect-plugins/trendmicro_apex/help.md

 #### Search Agents

-This action is used to retrieve a list of security agents based on the available search terms.
+This action is used to retrieve a list of security agents based on host information.

 ##### Input